Behaviour therapy: Treatment of mental disorders

 Considerable policy implications have been inspired by behavioural views of various forms of psychopathology.
 One form of behaviour therapy (habit reversal training) has been found to be highly effective for treating tics.

 There has been a development towards combining techniques to treat psychiatric disorders.
 Cognitive interventions are used to enhance the effects of more established behavioural interventions based on operant and classical conditioning.
 An increased effort has also been placed to address the interpersonal context of behaviour.

 Behaviour therapy can be applied to a number of mental disorders and in many cases is more effective for specific disorders as compared to others.
 Behaviour therapy techniques can be used to deal with any phobias that a person may have.
-Desensitization has also been applied to other issues such as dealing with anger, if a person has trouble sleeping and certain speech disorders.
-Desensitization does not occur over night, there is a process of treatment.
-Desensitization is done on a hierarchy and happens over a number of sessions.
+Desensitisation has also been successfully applied to other issues such as dealing with anger, if a person has trouble sleeping and certain speech disorders.
+Desensitisation does not occur over night, there is a process of treatment.
+Desensitisation is done on a hierarchy and happens over a number of sessions.
 The hierarchy goes from situations that make a person less anxious or nervous up to things that are considered to be extreme for the patient.

 Modelling has been used in dealing with fears and phobias.
+Fears are thought to develop through observational learning, and so positive modelling, when a person's behaviour is imitated, can used to counter these effects.
+In a systematic review of 1,677 papers, positive modelling was found to lower fear levels.
 Modelling has been used in the treatment of fear of snakes as well as a fear of water.

-Aversive therapy techniques have been used to treat sexual deviations as well as alcohol use disorder.
+Aversive therapy techniques have been used to treat sexual deviations, as well as alcohol use disorder.